NirantK/TalkToType/README.md

 4. Launch Obsidian.
 5. Open the settings and navigate to the "Community Plugins" tab.
 6. Enable the "TalkToType" plugin.
-7. Configure the plugin settings according to your preferences.
+7. Add your [OpenAI API key](https://platform.openai.com/account/api-keys) to the plugin settings.

 ## Usage